Schultüten Ceremony

-In Germany, elementary school begins with the First grade (not kindergarten).
-To celebrate the first day of school at S.A.I.L., our 5th graders present a Schultüte to the 1st graders.
+To celebrate the first day of school at S.A.I.L., our 5th graders present a Schultüte to the Kindergarteners.
 All languages, not just German, take part in this wonderful ceremony.
 The Schultüte tradition goes back to the early 1800s in Germany.
 On their first day of school, children traditionally receive a cone-shaped cornucopia filled with treats, sweets, and toys to make starting real school just a little bit sweeter.

 Mid-Autumn Festival

-Chinese classes celebrated the Mid-Autumn Festival today with a mooncake and other treats.
+Chinese classes celebrate the Mid-Autumn Festival with a mooncake and other treats.
 The festival is for lunar appreciation and moon watching; moon cakes are offered between friends and family while celebrating the festival. 中秋快乐

 Spanish Culture Night